By Victor Moore

 It’s likely Edelbrock owes much of its supremacy to the fact that Vic had the wisdom to hire competent people.
 Jim McFarland, former editor of Hot Rod magazine, joined the firm in 1969, remaining there for the next 20 years.
 His initial assignment included the creation of an engineering team with a broader range of skills than just competition intake manifold designs.
 “We started with camshafts as they were logical companions to the induction systems and within eighteen months the company had become firmly established not only in the aftermarket arena but also a substantial OE supplier.”

 McFarland aimed for growth in engine packages–component parts integrated to work together–as well as valve train systems and cylinder heads.
-“After I left, Vic ventured into crate engines and bravely, and successfully, pioneered emissions-related components.”
+“After I left, Vic ventured into crate engines, and he bravely and successfully pioneered emissions-related components.”

 In the casting process and in competition intake manifold design, to mention just two, Edelbrock became the definitive authority.
 During Vic’s time as president, employee levels rose to 700 with revenues exceeding $125 million (2004).
 Recently, SEMA reported Steve Rogers has been appointed President of Edelbrock, LLC.
-Rogers, who succeeds Wayne Murray was the former President and CEO of K&N Engineering (2003-2014).
+Rogers, who succeeds Wayne Murray, was the former President and CEO of K&N Engineering (2003-’14).